markj0hnst0n/fauxdjsmilestoneproj1/README.md

 # Testing

+### On all Listed Devices the following tests were performed:

+- Home page opened and scrolled to read entire Bio.

+- Audio page opened and scrolled so all content was viewable and mixes tested for audio.

+- Dates page opened and scrolled to ensure all dates, venues and times were readable.

+- Home page opened and scrolled to ensure book now button is readble.

+- Contact page opened and form scrolled so that all parts a viewable.

+- Contact page form submit button clicked and required message returned to ensure form works correctly.

+- Open all pages and check that link tree can be easily viewed at all times.

+- Open all pages and check that social media icons are easily viewed at all times.

 The tests were performed live on Apple Macbook Pro running the following browsers without issue:

 - Google Chrome